metroite/datapacks/sapphire/README.md

 ## sapphire

 Sapphire gems will be generated in the colder oceans, deep down.
-Detect weather, attract lightning and create decorative particles.
+Detect water, attract lightning and create decorative particles.
 Recommended to use with limitedlife.

+**Crafting:**

 *S - Sapphire*